 Custom coins also have a way of being much more unique in appearance than a typical card.
 Most business cards are fairly homogenous.
 They show a name, a phone number, an email address and perhaps a logo or title.
 Most people will glance at them as they receive them and put them away, but they won’t look at them.
 If the card is from a person representing a business, there’s a good chance they won’t even remember the company’s name.

-Thanks to the overall uniqueness of custom challenge coins, they fill the role of a business card better than a business card.
-They’re an effective marketing tool that will cause anyone receiving a coin to think about the company just a little bit more.
+Thanks to the overall uniqueness of custom challenge coins, they fill the role of a business card coin better than a business card.
+They’re an effective marketing tool that will cause anyone receiving business coins to think about the company just a little bit more.
 Having that extra share of a person’s mind might be the difference between getting a call back and never hearing from a person again.
-Couple in the fact that coins are naturally more aesthetically pleasing and less plain than a business card, and it’s easy to understand why custom coins are taking over.
+Couple in the fact that company challenge coins are naturally more aesthetically pleasing and less plain than a business card, and it’s easy to understand why corporate business card coins are taking over.